-

 What types of funds can be offered only to professional or qualified clients

 Some funds can only be offered to a limited circle of experienced investors, such as professional investors or qualified investors.
-Usually, all types of funds can be offered to professional investors.
+All types of funds can be offered to professional investors.

-Qualified investors can be offered all the funds that can be offered to retail investors, as well as following types of funds, after meeting various strict conditions:
+Qualified investors can be offered all the funds that can be offered to retail investors, plus the following types of funds, after meeting various strict conditions:

 Legislation